evtn/soda-old/README.md

 ____

 ### Template
-Defines a template to create similiar shapes
+Defines a template to create similiar shapes.

 #### Arguments
-`o_class`  desired object class, i.e. Ellipse
+`o_class`  desired object class, i.e. Ellipse.
-`arg_names`  tuple/list containing names of arguments as they would be passed
+`arg_names`  tuple/list containing names of arguments as they would be passed.
-`**params`  static default params passed to the shape constructor
+`**params`  static default params passed to the shape constructor.

 #### Methods
 `create(*args, **params)`
 Creates a shape with specified args, default params and passed params.
-Priority of arguments (from high to low): params - default params - args
+Priority of arguments (from high to low): params - default params - args.
 *returns: shape instance*

 ____